OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 ### Display of API keys ###

 From now on the first four characters of the API key are displayed in Octopus, including audit logs and the list of API keys for a given user.
-For example, `API-WXYZ••••••••`.
+An example is `API-WXYZ••••••••`.
 This ensures API keys can be matched in the user interface.

 Note that this change applies only to new keys.
 Existing keys are already hashed so the first four characters are not available.